 Credit Unions Positioned to Lead on Gender Equity

-As part of our celebration of Women’s History Month, we talked with four credit union leaders about their experiences as women in the finance world and their insights into how the member-owned cooperative model could be an important force for change.
+(Originally published March 15, 2021) As part of our celebration of Women’s History Month, we're revisiting our 2021 conversation with four credit union leaders about their experiences as women in the finance world and their insights into how the member-owned cooperative model could be an important force for change.